Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Primitive embeddings

 \begin{theorem} For $p \in \Z$ and $\theta=p(1-4p^2)$, the set $\bAut_{H_+(\Z[t^{\pm 1}])}(\partial(\Z[t^{\pm 1}],\theta))$ is infinite. \end{theorem} \begin{proof} By Proposition~\ref{prop:InfinitebAut}, $\bAut(\partial(\Z[t^{\pm 1}],\theta))$ contains the infinite set~$\lbrace [t_g] \ | \ g \in \Z \rbrace$, where the~$t_g$ were constructed in Lemma~\ref{lem:Deftg}.
 By Proposition~\ref{prop:HyperbolicUnion}, each of the~boundary automorphisms~$[t_g]$ belongs to $\bAut_{H_+(\Z[t^{\pm 1}])}(\partial(\Z[t^{\pm 1}],\theta))$, which establishes the result. \end{proof}

-\section{Primitive embeddings}
+\chapter{Primitive embeddings}

-This section, the last that develops algebraic machinery, gives a new formulation of the boundary automorphism set.
+This chapter, the last that develops algebraic machinery, gives a new formulation of the boundary automorphism set.
 Section~\ref{sub:PrimitiveEmbeddings} introduces primitive embeddings and Section~\ref{sub:PrimbAut} describes how primitive embeddings are related to boundary isomorphisms.

-Not only are primitive embeddings simpler to define than boundary isomorphisms, they will also be used in Section~\ref{sec:RealisationPrimitive} to describe the image $\delta(\Theta(W,\overline{\nu}))$ of the modified surgery obstruction for the normal $(B, \xi)$-cobordism $(W,\overline{\nu})$ constructed in Theorem~\ref{thm:Realisation}.
+Not only are primitive embeddings simpler to define than boundary isomorphisms, they will also be used in Chapter~\ref{sec:RealisationPrimitive} to describe the image $\delta(\Theta(W,\overline{\nu}))$ of the modified surgery obstruction for the normal $(B, \xi)$-cobordism $(W,\overline{\nu})$ constructed in Theorem~\ref{thm:Realisation}.

-\subsection{2-sided primitive embeddings}
+\section{2-sided primitive embeddings}

-The aim of this subsection is to introduce 2-sided primitive embeddings.
+The aim of this section is to introduce 2-sided primitive embeddings.
 In what follows, we shall often write quadratic forms as~$v=(V,\theta)$. \medbreak Motivated by Lemma~\ref{lem:IsometricEmbedding}, the main definition of this section is the following.

 \begin{definition} A \emph{primitive embedding} is a split isometric injection $i\colon v \hookrightarrow m$ of $\varepsilon$-quadratic forms, where~$m$ is nonsingular.
 A \emph{2-sided primitive embedding} is a pair $v \xhookrightarrow{i} m \xhookleftarrow{i'} v'$ of primitive embeddings such that $i(v)^\perp=i'(v')$. \end{definition}